Business and Skilled Migration Queensland (BSMQ) logo

 Submitting a Registration of Interest (ROI) for Queensland nomination

-If a change in your situation changes an answer you have provided in your ROI you can submit a new ROI form.
-For example, if you have started a new job and your salary has changed, or if you have changed residential postcode you can submit a new ROI.
+If your situation changes after you submit your ROI, you can submit a new ROI form.
+For example, if you have started a new job and your salary has changed, or if you have changed residential postcode, you can submit a new ROI.

 Only the most recent ROI will be used for selection.
-Candidates do not need to inform Migration Queensland of a new ROI submission.
+You do not need to let us know if you make a new ROI submission.

-When doing selection rounds Queensland will use the latest EOI information from SkillSelect, so please ensure your EOI is always up to date.
+When we conduct selection rounds, we will use your latest EOI from SkillSelect, so please make sure it is always up to date.

-If you have been nominated, applied for, or hold a Skilled Work Regional (Provisional) visa (subclass 491), Migration Queensland will not nominate you for the Skilled Nominated (Permanent) visa (subclass 190).
+If you have been nominated, applied for, or hold a Skilled Work Regional (Provisional) visa (subclass 491), we will not nominate you for the Skilled Nominated (Permanent) visa (subclass 190).

-This restriction also applies to the Skilled Regional (Provisional) visa (subclass 489).
+This also applies to the Skilled Regional (Provisional) visa (subclass 489).

 On your ROI form, you can only choose one visa subclass, which must match the visa subclass chosen on your EOI.
 It is acceptable to include multiple visa subclasses on your EOI.